Easy Korean Broccoli Side Dish (Banchan) (VIDEO)

 - In a large mixing bowl, combine broccoli, sesame oil, rice vinegar, sugar, kosher salt, roasted sesame seeds, garlic, scallions, and mix together thoroughly until the broccoli is evenly coated.

-- Let the broccoli marinate for 15-30 minutes in the dressing for maximum flavor and enjoy!
+- Enjoy the broccoli side dish immidiately or let the broccoli marinate for 15-30 minutes in the dressing for maximum flavor and enjoy!

 CJ I love all your recipes!!!
 Keep the good work!!!